 COVID-19 vaccine: Russia talks to India on different levels of cooperation

-New Delhi, Sep 07: Russian Ambassador, Nikolay Kudashev has said that they are in talks with India on different levels about cooperation that could include supplies, co-development and co-production of Sputnik V, the first anti COVID-19 vaccine in the world.
+New Delhi, Sep 07: Russian Ambassador, Nikolay Kudashev has said that they are in talks with India on different levels about cooperation that could include supplies, co-development and co-production of Sputnik V, the first anti-COVID-19 vaccine in the world.

 The vaccine according to Lancet studies has found in initial trials was causing no serious side effects.
 This would be discussed when External Affairs Minister S Jaishankar visits Russia this week.